MartinChavez/HTML-CSS/README.md

 /*It is used to change the appearance of HTML*/

 /*Selectors*/
-/*CSS element that allow you to find HTML elements*/
+/*CSS elements that allow you to find HTML elements*/

 /*Selectors: Type*/
-/* You can create a Type selectors by writing the tag name without <> brackets*/ p {
+/* You can create a Type selector by writing the tag name without <> brackets*/ p {
     text-overline: 3;/* You can change any property of the tag*/ }